 • Needing to take time off is often the most contentious concern with employers.
 “If this needs to happen, try and ensure that very clear rules are laid out that anyone concerned is fully aware of,” says Mark.
 “It is vital you stick to it.
 It is vital that your immediate manager knows the agreed process, and reasons for time off (and arguably their managers too).”

 Know your rights at work

 Good news – laws have improved plenty in the last few years to protect people who suffer from health conditions and disabilities.

-The 2010 Equality Act makes it unlawful for employers to treat a disabled person less favourably than anyone else because of their disability, in terms of recruitment, training, promotion and dismissal.
+The 2010 Equality Act makes it unlawful for employers to treat a person less favourably than anyone else because of a disability, in terms of recruitment, training, promotion and dismissal.

 It also requires employers to make reasonable adjustments to working practices or premises to overcome substantial disadvantage caused by disability.

 These can include changing or modifying the tasks you have to do, altering your work patterns, helping you with travel to work, providing special equipment and allowing time off to attend appointments.